malyanhassan/FWA-Deviation-Operator-JavaScript/README.md

 ## Overview

-This project presents a JavaScript implementation of the FWA deviation operator and demonstrates the iterative evolution of a dynamic configuration.
+This project presents the JavaScript implementation of the FWA deviation operator and demonstrates the iterative evolution of a dynamic configuration.

 ## Mathematical Model